eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 Please refer to the [DTDL v3](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html) documentation for more information on DTDL.

->Note: Currently in Ibeji, DTDL is used as a reference representation of the vehicle hardware.
-It serves as a guide to manually construct the vehicle model in code.
+>Note: DTDL is used to define a digital twin model of the vehicle's hardware.
+Currently in Ibeji, DTDL serves as a guide to manually construct the vehicle model in code.
 In the future, the vehicle model code should be generated from a DTDL file.

-## 1. Create a reference vehicle model with DTDL
+## 1. Create an In-vehicle Digital Twin Model With DTDL

-In this section, you will learn how to create a reference vehicle model with DTDL.
-DTDL is used to define a digital twin model of a vehicle and its capabilities.
+In this section, you will learn how to create a in-vehicle digital twin model with DTDL.

 The `{repo-root-dir}/digital-twin-model/dtdl` directory contains sample DTDL files which describe our sample in-vehicle digital twin model.
 This model consists of an airbag seat massager; camera; human machine interface (HMI); heating, ventilation, and air conditioning (HVAC) system; and an on-board diagnostics (OBD).

-To simplify, this tutorial will guide you in creating a digital twin vehicle model with HVAC and HMI systems.
+To simplify, this tutorial will guide you in creating an in-vehicle digital twin model with HVAC and HMI systems.

-### 1.1 DTDL interfaces
+### 1.1 DTDL Interfaces

 >[DTDL v3 Interface:](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#interface) "An Interface describes the contents (Commands, Components, Properties, Relationships, and Telemetries) of any digital twin".

 Each sample DTDL file in the `{repo-root-dir}/digital-twin-model/dtdl` directory begins with an interface at the top level.

 >Tip: A suggested strategy for creating your in-vehicle digital twin model is to first determine the components and vehicle characteristics you want to include in your common vehicle, followed by deciding the level of granularity you need for your in-vehicle digital twin model.
->
->For example, in our samples, we categorize HVAC and OBD separately.
-The `hvac.json` DTDL file contains all HVAC-related elements, while the `obd.json` DTDL file encompasses all OBD-related components.
+For example, in our samples, we categorize HVAC and OBD separately.
+The `hvac.json` DTDL file contains all HVAC-related elements, while the `obd.json` DTDL file contains all OBD-related components.

-### 1.2 Create HVAC and HMI interfaces
+### 1.2 Create HVAC and HMI Interfaces

 1. Create a file named `hvac.json`